Meikaii/c-banking-project/README.md

 # Starter Project in C
 Here's my first C project.
-> This might either seem outdated/inefficient or just simply bland and boring for someone reviewing my code.
+> This code might seem outdated.
 Please continue with caution.

 ## Description
 This code contains C code and no external files are needed.
 This can also be quite useful to those who are looking to continue or find themselves making their first project.